 If a higher octane rating is required, light naphtha can be sent through the isomerization reactor.
-During a single pass through isomerization process, normal paraffins are converted to isoparaffins.
+During a single pass through the isomerization process, normal paraffins are converted to isoparaffins.
 Alternatively, the isomerization unit can be used to convert linear molecules (i.e. pentane) into higher-octane branched molecules for fuel blending.
 Also used to convert linear n-butane into iso-butane for use in the alky unit.
 During the isomerization process, Near-Infrared spectroscopy can be used to optimize catalyst conditions.

-Naptha and other petroleum compounds can be converted to useful chemicals as part of the crude to chemical process.
+Naptha and other petroleum compounds can be converted to use chemicals as part of the crude to the chemical process.
 This often occurs in a series of Steam or Catalyst Cracking tanks.
 NIR can be used to monitor the PIONA (Paraffins, Isoparaffins, Olefins, Napthenes, Aromatics) and the Distillation curve during the cracking process.
 The Reformate or Platformate can then be feed into the fuel blender to adjust the cetane and octane values of the finished product.

 Additionally, regulations such as the American Tier III, European Euro 6 or the Indian Bharat VI set quantitative limits on the permissible amount of Sulfur Dioxide (SO2), Nitrogen Oxide (NO) and Nitrogen Dioxide (NO2), commonly referred to as NOx that are released during combustion.
 Sulfur and Nitrogen levels are both controlled under these regulations due to the health and environmental impact.
 To ensure that the final product created at the refinery meets these regulatory requirements, spot inspections for the Total Sulfur and Total Nitrogen can be conducted with ATOM's XT-2000 Laboratory Analyzer.